deyran/pro-asp-net-mvc/chapter-16/03-generating-outgoing.md

 routes.MapRoutes("MyRoute", "{controller}/{action}/{color}/{page}");
 ```

-Now imagine that a user is currently at the URL */Catalog/List/Purple/123*, and render a link as follows:
+Now imagine that a user is currently at the URL */Catalog/List/Purple/123*, and a link is made as follows:

 ```js
 #Html.ActionLink("Click me", "List", "Catalog", new {page=789}, null)